To help ensure we have your most current provider directory information, submit any changes to:

-The California Department of Managed Health Care’s (DMHC) approved Notice of Availability of Language Assistance (Notice) must be included with each nonstandard vital document containing member specific information issued to UnitedHealthcare West LAP members by the delegated care provider group.
-The Notice must be included in UnitedHealthcare West’s threshold languages (English, Spanish and Chinese).
-Non-standard vital documents include, but are not limited to UM modification, delay, or denial letters issued to UnitedHealthcare West LAP members by the delegated care provider group.
-We will review compliance with this requirement as part of the annual assessment of delegated medical management.
+The delegated care provider group must include the California Department of Managed Health Care’s (DMHC) approved Notice of Availability of Language Assistance with each vital document containing member-specific information issued to UnitedHealthcare’s Language Assistance Program (LAP) members.
+The Notice must be included in UnitedHealthcare’s threshold languages (English, Spanish and Chinese).
+Vital documents include UM modification, delay, or denial letters issued to our members by the delegated care provider group.
+We review compliance with this requirement during the annual assessment of delegated medical management.

-UnitedHealthcare West has worked with Industry Collaborative Effort (ICE) to standardize the inclusion of the required Notice.
+UnitedHealthcare worked with Industry Collaborative Effort (ICE) to standardize the inclusion of the required notice.

 ICE Instructions include two options available at iceforhealth.org:

 - Option 1: UnitedHealthcare of California Notice of Availability of Translative Services as a separate document

 - Option 2: UnitedHealthcare California-Specific Templates, Commercial Service Denial Notice (CSDN), and Commercial Delay-Extension containing LAP Notice of Translation Documents

 Delegated care providers must have mechanisms to help ensure the provision of auxiliary aides.
 This includes sign language interpreters to sensory-impaired members as required to provide members with an equal opportunity to access and participate in all health care services.

 If the member requests interpretive/auxiliary aide services, you must arrange these services promptly to avoid a delay in care at no cost to the member.